 Never give someone in China a watch or a clock for their birthday – it is considered bad luck!

 We could go on – but luckily, you don’t have to be an expert on the history of birthdays to have an amazing time celebrating birthdays.
+Whether you need some ideas for a 40th birthday party or you want help with a forgotten birthday, we’ve got your back.
 If you’ve got one coming up in the life of a friend or loved one, consider brightening their big day with the joy of a handcrafted Bouq from The Bouqs Co.!Shop All